crashoverride777/swifty-ads/README.md

 SwiftyAds.swift
 ```

-- Step 4: Setup up the helper in your first view controller.
+- Step 4: Setup up the helper as soon as your app launches e.g AppDelegate or 1st ViewController.

 ```swift
 SwiftyAds.shared.setup(